Many people believe it’s a kind of elastic wood much like a “rubber”.

 5- Easy to work with:

-No matter you want to use power tools or need to work with some basic hand tools, wood from a rubber tree is relatively easy to work with.
+No matter whether you want to use power tools or need to work with some basic hand tools, wood from a rubber tree is relatively easy to work with.

 That’s the reason it is well-suited for an array of different woodworking projects.